Teaching Space Information

 Teaching Space Board Supplies

 - Please keep chalk items away from technology (wall units or AV lecterns) as best as possible.
+Placing chalk on or near AV will destroy the technology.

 - All teaching spaces are scheduled to be cleaned nightly.
 All occupants must leave the space by 11:00 p.m. for nightly cleaning.